StPetar/Java-Programming-1/README.md

 We then had to expand the functions with other ones usually found in a calculator such as times and power of 2

-Ultimate goal was to be able to calculate a quadratic function (ax^2+bx+c) using integer regardless of their lenght.
+Ultimate goal was to be able to calculate a quadratic formula (ax^2+bx+c) using integer regardless of their lenght.